 - Food and drink area, especially if you are using your garden shed as an entertainment space

 - Shelves for storage to keep it clutter free

 - Home Heating Stoves that you can use during the winter

 Meanwhile, the exterior of your new she-shed will also need sprucing up a bit to match your new interior.
 These ideas will make your garden shed look aesthetically pleasing to the eye:

 - Landscaping around the shed; you will need landscaping supplies.

 - Outdoor lighting to show off your new living area, as well as a great way to deter potential thieves

-- Patio furniture outside of the shed, which is ideal in the summer months as a place to relax
+- Add some hdpe furniture made from high-quality hdpe sheets outside of the shed, which is ideal in the summer months as a place to relax

 - Windows and skylights for natural light – this will make your small space feel much bigger